PKUZHOU/NeoMem-MICRO-2024/README.md

 ## 1. Introduction

 NeoMem project consists of three submodules: [NeoMem_FPGA](), [linux]() and [experiments](). `NeoMem_FPGA` contains the FPGA code of NeoProf.
 The `linux` folder contains NeoMem's host-side driver, daemon and user-space interface implementation.
-You can find some  click-to-run scripts in the `experiments` folder, which helps you reproduce the main results of NeoMem paper.
+You can find some click-to-run scripts in the `NeoMem_benchmarking` folder, which helps you reproduce the main results of NeoMem paper.

 ## 2. Hardware and Software Requirements
 <a name="2-system_setup"></a>